13 Things to Do in Lisbon at Christmas

 1. Stroll under Lisbon's illumination

-If you have to highlight any place in Lisbon for its Christmas lighting, the Vasco da Gama shopping center, on Dom João II Avenue, is probably the one to choose.
+If you have to highlight a place in Lisbon for its Christmas lighting, the Vasco da Gama shopping center, on Dom João II Avenue, is probably the one to choose.
 Its light show is truly spectacular and, without a doubt, you should not miss it if you are in the area.

 Moreover, these walks through the illuminated streets of the city will be enlivened by a large number of concerts and shows that are held on those days.
 Take advantage of one of the many tours of Lisbon to discover all its splendor.